sumantapakira/big-query-google-trends/readme.md

     print(f"Error in correlation analysis: {e}")
 ```

-Identify and rank geographic markets (Designated Market Areas) based on their level of interest in AI-related search terms, revealing regional hotspots for technology topics.

 Purpose: This analysis helps understand geographic distribution patterns of AI interest, enabling targeted regional strategies, identifying markets with high technology adoption, and revealing potential opportunities for location-based marketing or content distribution.

 ```